-• Provide a happy, safe, stimulating and challenging programme of learning and development for the children to experience as they begin their journey through school.

-• Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond and enable choice and decision making, fostering independence and self-confidence.

-• Value what each child can do, assessing their individual needs and next steps and helping each child to progress.
-We will use a variety of assessment methods including ongoing and more formalised observations and assessments.

-- I am a writer • I am a performer

-- I am a reader

-- I am a code breaker

-• Develop positive relationships with parents and carers to build a strong partnership in supporting their children

-• Provide a caring and inclusive learning environment which is sensitive to the requirements of the individual child including those who have additional needs.
-We follow the curriculum as outlined in the 2021 Statutory Framework for Early Years Foundation Stage (EYFS) document, which is available on the school website.
+- Provide a happy, safe, stimulating and challenging programme of learning and development for the children to experience as they begin their journey through school. - Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond and enable choice and decision making, fostering independence and self-confidence. - Value what each child can do, assessing their individual needs and next steps and helping each child to progress.
+(We get to know our children through working with them and watching them in provision gaining in-depth teacher knowledge of each child.
+We use some summative assessments to help us meet individual needs and close gaps for reading, writing and maths.
+The children are not aware that these are assessments, we aim to make them practical and fun.) - Develop positive relationships with parents and carers to build a strong partnership in supporting their children - Provide a caring and inclusive learning environment which is sensitive to the requirements of the individual child including those who have additional needs.
+We follow the curriculum as outlined in the revised 2024 Statutory Framework for EYFS document, which is available on the school website.